Staying Productive When All You Want to Do is Curl Up on the Couch

 The take-home

 Remember it’s normal to turn inside a bit in the winter.
 Quiet nights on the couch.
 Hot tea and close friends.
 Early to bed.
 Sleepier nights.
 Don’t begrudge yourself the lovely introspective time that winter affords.
 But if you need a little more va-voom, try some of these tips, they’ll help.
 If you need more of a boost feel free to sign up for my FREE 7-day (a tip a day by email) Energy Infusion.
-It’s full of great, easy to implement ideas for increasing your energy and staying productive.
+It’s older so might be a tiny bit outdated with language etc, but the tips should be pretty easy to implement ideas for increasing your energy and staying productive.

 Yours in health,